kapil27/red-hat-ai-examples/examples/knowledge-tuning/00_Setup/00_Setup_README.md

 6. For **Deployment size**, select the hardware profile created by your cluster administrator.

    NOTE: For the Knowledge Tuning example, each module subfolder contains an `.env.example` file that defines the environment variables for that module.
 Alternately, you can define environment variables here in the workbench configuration.
+The values of environment variables that you set in the workbench take precedence over values in the `.env.example` files.

 7. Click **Create workbench**.